KrisPett/chaincuet-wiki/docs/ai/tensorflow.md

 - MaxPooling2D layer is a key component in CNN architectures for extracting relevant features and spatial information while reducing the spatial dimensions of the feature maps.

+###### Normalization

+- **tf.keras.layers.Normalization()**
+- Normalization is used to normalize the activations of the previous layer for each example in a batch independently.
+It applies a transformation that maintains the mean activation within each example close to 0 and the activation standard deviation close to 1.

 ###### Rescaling

 - **tf.keras.layers.Rescaling(scale=255)**